Do Aur Do Pyaar: Filming

-Principal photography commenced in November 2021 and concluded in December 2021.
-The film was shot across various locations in Mumbai and Ooty.
+Principal photography commenced in November 2021 and wrapped in Ooty, in December 2021.

 Soundtrack

-The soundtrack of Do Aur Do Pyaar features compositions by Lost Stories (DJs), The Local Train, Subhajit Mukherjee, Abhishek–Ananya, and When Chai Met Toast.
-The lyrics were written by Kunaal Vermaa, Paras Thakur (of The Local Train), Trina Mukherjee, Manoj Yadav, Ankur Tewari, Abhiruchi Chand, Azazul Haque, and Subhajit Mukherjee.

-The album marked the return of singer Lucky Ali to Bollywood playback singing after a nine-year hiatus.
-He performed the song "Tu Hain Kahaan," which was recorded in Bengaluru, where Ali resides.
-His previous Bollywood track was "Safarnama" for Tamasha (2015).
+The soundtrack is composed by Lost Stories (DJs), The Local Train, Subhajit Mukherjee, Abhishek-Ananya and When Chai Met Toast.
+Lyrics is written by Kunaal Vermaa, Paras Thakur (The Local Train), Trina Mukherjee, Manoj Yadav, Ankur Tewari, Abhiruchi Chand, Azazul Haque, Subhajit Mukherjee.
+Singer Lucky Ali made his comeback to Bollywood after 9 years with the song "Tu Hain Kahaan"; prior to this Ali had last sung for Bollywood in 2015 for the movie Tamasha.
+The Song "Tu Hain Kahaan" was recorded in Bangalore where Ali resides.